 After completing their participation in matches in championships, competitions and the like in Denmark, professional athletes or persons who support the professional sport must resume the self-isolation at their self-isolation site without undue delay.
 If professional athletes or people who support the professional sport self-isolate in, for instance, a hotel in Denmark, teammates, coaches, staff, etc., will be allowed to self-isolate in the same room or rooms.

-In addition, the self-isolation requirement may be discontinued for anyone who receives a negative result from a PCR test taken no earlier than the fourth day after entry into Denmark.
+In addition, the self-isolation requirement may be discontinued for anyone who receives a negative result from a PCR test taken no earlier than the sixth day after entry into Denmark.